ismasan/ismaelcelis.com/content/posts/2025-07-identity-and-behaviour.md

 images: ["/images/2025/identity-and-behaviour/order-flow.svg"]
 ---

+In Object Oriented programming, identity and behaviour are often conflated.
+Some loud thinking on splitting them up.

+<!--more-->

-One of the many assumptions that Object Orientation makes is that identity and behaviour always go together.
-There’s a cat named “Pepper”, and she can play, eat, and sleep (among other things).
-She jumps to your lap and curls up for a cuddle every time you call her name in a certain tone.
+One of the many assumptions we programmers sometimes make is that identity and behaviour always go together.
+Say I have a cat named “Pepper”, and she can play, eat, and sleep (among other things).
 In my understanding of Pepper, those behaviours are intrinsically linked to her Pepper-ness.

-<!--more-->

 ```ruby
 class Cat